favorspin/onx/README.md

 order by 2 desc;
 ~~~

-##Future Develompments/Improvements
+## Future Developments/Improvements

 There are many improvements to this pipeline that could be made, but did not fit in the scope of the project.
-This is built failry specifically to the data that was provided, but could be generalized to handle different sources and more data, but following a similar patter of loading raw data from a source then building analytics tables to match the company's/end users needs/metrics.
+This is built fairly specifically to the data that was provided, but could be generalized to handle different sources and more data, but following a similar patter of loading raw data from a source then building analytics tables to match the company's/end users needs/metrics.
 A short list of improvements is listed below:

 - Genericise load of various files (csv, shapefile, etc) so that there is a single load job that can adapt to the needs of the file through the use of metadata.
-- Automate retriveing new source data, preferably through an API and store data on a cloud storage system like s3 or
+- Automate retrieving new source data, preferably through an API and store data on a cloud storage system like s3 or Google Cloud Storage.
 - Separate Load and Transform portions of the pipeline into separate scheduleable jobs.
 - Make use of multithreading/multiprocessing to load and/or transform in parallel.
 - Build out a larger schema of analytics tables based on the needs of the end user.
-- Real-time job monitoring and logging to better cactch errors, or re-run failed jobs.
+- Real-time job monitoring and logging to better catch errors, or re-run failed jobs.